cnaak/lyceum.typ/stencil/main.typ

 /* The `lyceum` package auto-generates self-citation information.
 It is available as document `metadata` accessible by Typst's introspection system: */

+The following is the _auto-generated_, self bibliography database entry for the `hayagriva`
+manager:

 #{
   let self-bib = context query(<self-bib-entry>).first().value
   set par(leading: 0.5em)